-- Implement hike-in/backpacking sites along the Buckeye Trail in three locations. - Provide gravel bar camping along the Cuyahoga River. - Develop group camping opportunities near Howe Meadow. - Track emerging developed camping opportunities by partners and the private sector.
-If suitable facilities do not emerge within five years, complete a market analysis for parkprovided developed camping.
+- Implement hike-in/backpacking sites along the Buckeye Trail in three locations. - Develop group camping opportunities near Howe Meadow or at Robinson Field. - Track emerging developed camping opportunities by partners and the private sector.
+If suitable facilities do not emerge within five years, complete a market analysis for park-provided developed camping.